 Doctors use CT scans to study areas of the body, such as the brain, chest, or belly.
 CT scans are also used to assist or check on the success of a procedure or surgery.
 An example of this is when a CT is used to guide a needle into the body during a tissue biopsy.

-about all your health conditions before the test.
-For example, tell your doctor
+Talk to your doctor about all your health conditions before the test.
+For example, tell your doctor if:

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to keep a list of the medicines you take.
 Ask your doctor when you can expect to have your test results.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter Q352 in the search box to learn more about "Computed Tomography (CT) Scan: About This Test."
+Enter Q352 in the search box to learn more about "Computed Tomography (CT) Scan: About This Test".

-Current as of:
+Current as of: October 9, 2017

 Adam Husney, MD - Family Medicine

 & E. Gregory Thompson, MD - Internal Medicine & Martin J. Gabica, MD - Family Medicine & Howard B. Schaff, MD - Diagnostic Radiology

-©2006-2016 Healthwise, Incorporated.
+©2006-2018 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.